Singh-Lab/Pou4_Misexpression/README.md

 **2. "final_pou4_revision_code.Rmd"**
 - Contains additional supplemental code for new visualizations and analyses.

-**Note:** When manuscript was under revision, code was written to be compatible with Seurat version 4.0.4. in order to accomodate certain visualization suggestions, namely the projection of OE subclusters using UMAP instead of TSNE embeddings (Fig 2c).
+**Note:** When manuscript was under revision, code was written to be compatible with Seurat version 4.0.4. in order to accommodate certain visualization suggestions, namely the projection of OE subclusters using UMAP instead of TSNE embeddings (Fig 2c).

 ### Analysis Output Directories:
 1. "DEGs"